Djursland: Tourism

 Djursland has 22 registered sandy beaches, each with adjacent areas of summer rentals and cottages.
 The beaches here are protected from the tides, strong currents, and the large waves typical of the Atlantic shores.
 The water quality is controlled and good, due to national waste water treatment standards, and a low population density.

-The low population density of 51 inhabitants per km^{2}, as compared to Germany's 230 and England's 410, is a contributing factor in making Djursland attractive for visitors.
+The low population density of 51 /km2, as compared to Germany's 230 /km2 and England's 410 /km2, is a contributing factor in making Djursland attractive for visitors.
 Another factor is climate: Djursland is less rainy than England, and rarely suffers from the sweltering summer heat that can be a challenge in Mediterranean coastal regions.
 Foreign tourists come primarily from Germany, Norway, Sweden and the Netherlands.
 Ebeltoft also gets many Danish tourists.
 Germans are known for visiting outside the high season, and for seeking landscape- and nature-oriented attractions of the coast and countryside.

 Angling, for fish like sea trout, plaice or garfish, is a common pastime, as are diving and scuba diving, particularly on the steeper east coast.

 By law, the coastlines of Denmark are accessible to everybody.
 Good accessibility to the coasts of Djursland is probably the single most important factor favoring tourism in the area.

 There is a distribution of marinas along the coasts of Djursland and nearby shores, generating a well-developed yacht tourism in the summer.

 Djursland also contains the major attractions of Djurs Sommerland, Ree Park – Ebeltoft Safari, Scandinavian Wildlife Park and Kattegatcentret, attracting tourists throughout the year, but mostly in the summertime.